 Learn to tell the story of agriculture and the environment: you’ll do that here.

-The bachelor of science in Agribusiness: Agriculture Communications prepares students for positions in media design, layout, photography, journalism, broadcasting, as well as sales, marketing, finance, policy, consulting, and related areas.
+Agribusiness in Agriculture Communications at Southeast is the only program of its kind in Missouri!
+Our ag communications program prepares students for positions in media design, layout, photography, journalism, broadcasting, as well as sales, marketing, finance, policy, consulting, and related areas.
 It can also provide the basis for graduate work leading to a master's or doctoral degree.
 This option is designed for students who complete all four years at Southeast and for students transferring to Southeast with an AA or AAS degree.

 As an agriculture communications major at Southeast, you’ll gain real-world learning experience including many opportunities outside the classroom.